Analysis | 4 things that could swing the 2020 race toward Trump

 Biden has mostly avoided one of these kinds of moments in the general election, with the exception of his comment that black people who were considering voting for Trump “ain’t black.”
 They also cropped up a number of times in the primaries, including when he said, “Poor kids are just as bright and just as talented as white kids” and immediately tried to correct himself, saying “wealthy kids, black kids, Asian kids.”

-Biden has kept a low-profile of late — in large part because the coronavirus pandemic makes traditional campaigning difficult.
+Biden has kept a low profile of late — in large part because the coronavirus pandemic makes traditional campaigning difficult.
 But he also hasn’t done national media interviews or given many news conferences.
 The Trump campaign and its allies have tried to smoke him out by accusing him of hiding in his basement.
 Thus far, it’s been clear that letting Trump be the focal point, however deliberate, seems to be a strategy that is working for Biden.

 But it won’t always be.
 There will ostensibly be debates.
 The pandemic might (hopefully) wane, allowing for more traditional and less-scripted campaign moments.

 There’s an argument to be made that gaffes matter less and less in an election in which both candidates have such tendencies.
-But each of the last two campaigns have seen such memorable flubs by the loser — Mitt Romney and his 47 percent comment and Clinton and her deplorables comment, which she has said was a “gift” to Trump.
+But each of the last two campaigns have seen such memorable flubs by the loser — Mitt Romney and his “47 percent” comment and Clinton and her “basket of deplorables” comment, which she has said was a “gift” to Trump.

 Perhaps the real danger for Biden, though, is that an accumulation of them could undercut the idea that he’s a steadier leader in the face of crises and other big challenges.